mathjax/MathJax-test/web/docs/source/installation.rst

   The same holds for Python libraries.
-It is however recommended to use the Python's ``pip`` utilitary to install them, so that you can regularly use the ``make upgradeSelenium`` command to upgrade the Selenium python driver library.
+It is however recommended to use the Python's ``pip`` utilitary to install them, so that you can regularly use the ``make updateSelenium`` command to upgrade the Selenium python driver library.

   The installation of custom doxygen filters may be slightly less convenient